qr-answers/qr-answers.github.io/docs/developer/webhook.md

 ```

+The 'vote.evResponseVote' event is sent when someone scans a QR code Answer for one of your Questions.
+You will receive the baseId of the specific Question (scoped by Campaign and Location) as well as the projectId and answerId.
+In addition, you will receive the *aggregate* count of votes received for that Answer.
+Note this is the aggregate amount of votes received for that Answer vs a single up or down vote.
+You may also receive detailed information about each vote processed by registering for the 'event.evRawVote' as described below.
 Below is the format of the 'vote.evResponseVote' event data:

 ```
 {
-  id: 'vote',
+  id: f157583d-3a2e-fa44-23eb-ec264dd6d697,
   object: 'event',
   api_version: '2023-09-18',
   created: 1701406737583,